Selection and Retention of Presidents : 1.03.03.00

 Applicable DivisionsTCATs, Community Colleges, System Office, Board Members

-The Tennessee Board of Regents is responsible for the selection and employment of the chief executive officers of the member institutions of the State University and Community College System of Tennessee, based upon the recommendation of the chief executive officer of the System.
-In an effort to recruit and retain the most qualified college administrators as presidents of the institutions under the jurisdiction of the Board, the following policy of the Board is established.
+The Tennessee Board of Regents is responsible for the selection and employment of the chief executive officers of the system’s community and technical colleges.
+In an effort to recruit and retain the most qualified college administrators as presidents, the following policy of the Board is established.

 - Selection of Presidents

-- The Board delegates to the Chancellor the authority to appoint interim presidents in cases of illness, death, untimely resignation, etc., of incumbents.
+- Interim Presidents.
+The Board delegates to the Chancellor the authority to appoint interim presidents in cases of illness, death, untimely resignation, or termination of incumbents.
 The Chancellor shall consult with the Chairman and Vice Chairman of the Board prior to making an interim appointment.

 - Appointment and Retention of Presidents

 - A president serves at the pleasure of the Board.
-However, the Board anticipates upon appointment that a president will serve an institution for a number of years.
+However, the Board anticipates upon appointment that, assuming satisfactory performance, a president will serve an institution for a number of years.

-- An annual salary agreement shall be issued by the Board through the Chancellor at the beginning of each fiscal year.
+- After initial employment, a president’s annual salary shall be established by the Board at the beginning of each fiscal year.

-- A president may resign at any time upon written notification to the Board through the Chancellor.
+- A president may resign at any time upon written notification to the Board, given through the Chancellor.

-- In the event of termination of a president, three months' severance compensation may be authorized by the Board.
+- In the event of termination of a president, up to three (3) months' severance compensation may be authorized by the Board.